fluent/fluentd-docs-gitbook/output/forward.md

 </match>
 ```

-If you are using a self-singed certificate, copy the certificate file to the forwarding server, then add the following settings:
+If you are using a self-signed certificate, copy the certificate file to the forwarding server, then add the following settings:

 ```text
 <match debug.**>